electroneum/electroneum/docs/exchange-listing-guide.md

 The Mobile Cryptocurrency

-Electroneum has coined the phrase 'enablement currency' as it is going to enable a new 3 trillion-dollar market (Price Waterhouse Coopers predicts this market to be as large as USD 3 trillion in their 2017 Global Fintech Report) by allowing over 350m smartphone users in the developing world to enter the digital market for the first time.
+Electroneum has coined the phrase 'enablement cryptocurrency' as it is going to enable a new 3 trillion-dollar market (Price Waterhouse Coopers predicts this market to be as large as USD 3 trillion in their 2017 Global Fintech Report) by allowing over 350m smartphone users in the developing world to enter the digital market for the first time.

 With immediate benefits to the mobile operators in those regions, including meaningful transactional cost savings, there are operators who could take us to well over 100 million users and many more operators in negotiation.

-Our unique mobile miner puts a small amount of ETN into the hands of users every day, providing market liquidity and driving viral growth.
-With over 1.6 million registered users, we have a faster viral growth than both Facebook and Twitter over the same time period.

 Our Android app is already fully operational in 20 languages.

-Our instant cryptocurrency payment system is planned to go live for users and vendors by the end of the third quarter of 2018.
+Our instant cryptocurrency payment system gives users instant payment notifications on their smartphone.